Gnasher is a 1963 Gibson SG Standard, serial number 147515.

 In 1969 Killing Floor were fortunate enough to do two UK tours backing the great Freddie King.
 Freddie played with two metal finger picks which had the unfortunate affect of wearing a hole in the guitar underneath the strings, and consequently he was in the habit of regularly trading in his guitar for a new one.
 At the end of our first tour together he had planned to sell the guitar he was using when he got back to New York, on his way home.
 Because of the exchange rate at the time I was able to offer him a price for the guitar which was good in Dollars but still cheap for me in UK Pounds.
 I bought Freddie's guitar from him for 250 US Dollars in 1969.

-I probably could have fixed all the problems..new frets, some acoustic padding.. but why spoil a beautiful guitar?
+I probably could have fixed all the issues..new frets, some acoustic padding.. but why spoil a beautiful guitar?
 Somebody else would enjoy those features..so I decided to trade it.
 Looking back I sometimes wish I had kept it and fixed the problems, but then I would have always been known as "the guy who plays Freddie King's guitar" and I don't think that's healthy.
 As it was, I found Gnasher.

 Gnasher was second hand but in immaculate condition.
 Cherry red, sparkling chrome pickup covers and a fully functioning vibrola tremelo unit.
 So that came off first.. well it kept making the thing go out of tune.
 Then the machine heads got changed for Schallers..a bit better I think.
 And the pickup covers came off.. hey, must look cool at all times..